 Patients who have achieved major weight loss experience an improvement in their overall medical condition, but still may have conditions like diabetes and hypertension.
 These conditions need to be managed before Dr. Rumalla can provide body contouring.

-- Who we operate on: Patients who have had massive weight loss enjoy improvement in their overall medical condition, but still may have conditions like diabetes and hypertension.
-We want these conditions to be well managed.
 For patients who have had bariatric surgery, they may have metabolic problems like electrolyte imbalances or anemia which need to be corrected prior to surgery.
-Dr. Rumalla often coordinate care with his patient’s primary care doctor to achieve these goals.
+Dr. Rumalla can coordinate care with your primary care doctor to help you achieve candidacy for these procedures.

-- The timing of operation: Deciding on when to operate centers around the patient’s ultimate desires including final weight, dimensions, clothes size, etc. We all have different ideals which are reflected by our frames and height.
+Deciding when to operate depends on the patient’s desired final weight, dimensions, clothing size, and any other goals regarding health and appearance.
 Patients are ready for body contouring when they have come close to their ideal body weight or have plateaued in weight loss for several months despite their best efforts.

-- Operations we choose: Weight loss patients come to us with a vast array of concerns, from their abdomen and breasts to their arms, lower extremities, and face.
-Procedures like tummy tucks, body lifts, breast lifts with or without implants, arm and thigh lifts, facelifts, and liposuction can be used to reverse the signs of gravity, age, and weight loss.
-It is important for patients to realize that these operations may need to be performed over multiple stages depending on the amount of weight loss and number of areas to be addressed to achieve the desired result safely.
+Weight loss patients come to us with a vast array of concerns, from their abdomen and breasts to their arms, lower extremities, and face.
+Procedures like tummy tucks, body lifts, breast lifts (with or without implants), thigh lifts, arm lifts, facelifts, and liposuction can be used to restore definition to your figure.
+It is important for patients to realize that depending on the number of areas being treated, these operations may need to be performed over multiple stages in order to achieve the desired result safely.